-What does the term "limited edition print" mean?
+What does the term "open edition print" mean?

-Limited edition refers to prints made in small quantities.
-Each edition typically contains less than one hundred copies of each print.
-When these prints are sold out, they are usually never made available again.
+Open edition refers to prints made in any quantity for a continual period of time.
 Each print in the edition is hand-signed and numbered by the artist.

 How are your prints made?

 The printers used are the Canon IPF9100 and Epson 9900: both wide format at 60" and 44" wide respectively.
 The Epson uses the latest HDR pigment ink-set, the Canon uses the Lucia pigment ink set.
 These ink sets create the widest ranging color gamut available in print while ensuring precision and accuracy.
 Both inks are archival and UV resistant - lasting for well over 200 years if properly stored and handled.